© Wonders of World Engineering 2014-24 contents | site map | contact us | cookie policy

 The name of Brindley is always associated with the building of Great Britain's canal system, which was begun more than 100 years before the great interoceanic waterways such as the Suez and Panama Canals.
 This chapter deals with one of the most important activities of

 the engineer - the cutting of canals.
-Written by Lieut.-Com.
-R T Gould, this chapter traces the history of British canals and the part played by engineers such as Brindley and Telford.
-It will describe the cutting of the Suez Canal and of the Panama Canal, and is illustrated by photographs of the work involved in forming many famous canals.
+This chapter traces the history of British canals and the part played by engineers such as Brindley and Telford.
+It describes the cutting of the Suez Canal and of the Panama Canal, and is illustrated by photographs of the work involved in forming many famous canals.

-You can read more on Britain’s Canal System, on the Corinth Canal, on the Suez Canal, on the Welland Canal, and on the Panama Canal in Shipping Wonders of the World.
+You can read more on Britain’s Canal System, the Corinth Canal, the Suez Canal, the Welland Canal, and the Panama Canal in Shipping Wonders of the World.

 The Corinth CanalAT MIRAFLORES, near the Pacific entrance to the Panama Canal